End National Debt Holdings Debt Collection Harassment

 How Federal Laws Protect You from Harassment

 Being in debt doesn’t give collectors the right to mistreat you.
 The Wood Law Firm has extensive experience helping consumers protect their rights under the FDCPA, which prohibits abusive collection practices.
-Here’s how the FDCPA works to protect you:
+Here’s how the FDCPA works to potentially protect you:

 1. No Excessive Phone Calls